Princess Désirée, Baroness Silfverschiöld: Later life and death

-Désirée has occasionally attended Nobel Prize festivities and public royal events in a semi-official capacity, sometimes wearing tiaras and jewelry belonging to the royal family.
+Désirée occasionally attended Nobel Prize festivities and public royal events in a semi-official capacity, sometimes wearing tiaras and jewelry belonging to the royal family.
 She also represented Sweden in first receiving Emperor Akihito of Japan when he arrived for a state visit in 2000.
 She was widowed in 2017.

 In 2023, Désirée was hospitalised at Sahlgrenska University Hospital for several months due to meningitis.

+Désirée died at her home in Koberg Castle, Västergötland, Sweden, on 21 January 2026, at the age of 87.
+Her funeral was held on 19 February in the Royal Chapel at the Royal Palace, followed by burial at Koberg.
+As Désirée was a member of the Order of the Seraphim, the Seraphim Toll at Riddarholm Church was rung from 12:00 to 13:00 on the day of her funeral.